-The program is offered over 48 weeks and participants require a training commitment of between 10-12 hours per week – acknowledging that much of the training/learning will be achieved and recognised ‘on-the-job’ in their current on-going workplace.
+The program is offered over 48 weeks and participants require a training commitment of between 10-12 hours per week – acknowledging that much of the training/learning will be achieved and recognised ‘on-the-job’ in their current on-going workplace OR during their work-placement (minimum 100-hours – maximum 240-hours).
 In consultation with the participant and their workplace supervisor, a Triscott trainer-assessor will arrange workplace visits for each participant on an individual basis.

 |CHC40213 Certificate IV in Education Support consists of 17 units:|